Desverreaux/Desverreaux.com/README.txt

 Current Issues that need solutions TODO
-----fix how the animations work
-    |----find out why set interval isn't defined
-    |----find out why you can't query for the jquery version

 When setting up the remote server, you will need to register composer(maybe) in the $PATH variable, the exe (or whatever it is on linux is
 ~/.composer/vender/bin)

 Z-index Reservation Chart